FactionCube/bap_samples_and_notes/Examples/Primus/simple_func_params/README.md

 	`(parameter entry-points entry-func0 "where to search")`

+The prototype for `func0()` needs to be specified in a header file, which you can see within `/api/func0.h`.

 Now, when you run bap as above, the `incidents` file shows the supplied parameter values as appear in the `entry.lisp` file.

 ```